glue-agency/craft-glue-cdn-imager-x/README.md

 You can install this plugin from the Plugin Store or with Composer.

-#### From the Plugin Store

-Go to the Plugin Store in your project’s Control Panel and search for “Glue CDN for Imager X”.
-Then press “Install”.

 #### With Composer

 Open your terminal and run the following commands: